Perth Wildcats: 2020–21: 16th Grand Final

 Heading into an uncertain off-season due to the COVID-19 pandemic, the NBL decided to reduce a roster spot and an import position for all teams while also introducing pay cuts on player contracts for the 2020–21 season.

 While the Wildcats retained the services of Bryce Cotton on a three-year deal, they lost six-time champion and seven-year captain Damian Martin to retirement.
-With the loss of Nick Kay and Terrico White, the Wildcats acquired NBL veteran Todd Blanchfield and rookie import John Mooney.
-They also picked up Jarred Bairstow with Rhys Vague departing, and signed Kevin White to fill the empty guard position left by Martin.
+With the departure of Nick Kay and Terrico White, the Wildcats acquired NBL veteran Todd Blanchfield and rookie import John Mooney.
+They also picked up Jarred Bairstow to replace Rhys Vague, and signed Kevin White to fill the empty guard position left by Martin.
 A preseason injury to centre Majok Majok also saw the club bring back former champion Wildcat Tom Jervis.
 A major off-season development was the pending Australian citizenship of Cotton and the potential of not having him classed as an import player; the Wildcats reportedly had Miles Plumlee locked in to return, but this did not eventuate due to the citizenship not being approved.
 Additionally, Jesse Wagstaff was named Martin's replacement as captain.